PaloAltoNetworks/mssp-templates/docs/overview.rst

     + Direct firewall internet gateway configs (xml and set snippets)

-    + GPCS core and remote_branch using Panorama

-    + Sample CPE IPSEC tunnel snippets for GCPS remote networks

-Relationship to the Iron-Skillet Project
+Relationship to the IronSkillet Project
 ----------------------------------------
-Instead of a complete set of configuration snippets, the MSSP templates are incremental to the Iron-Skillet day one best practice configurations.
+Instead of a complete set of configuration snippets, the MSSP templates are incremental to the IronSkillet day one best practice configurations.

-More information about Iron-Skillet can be found at:
+More information about IronSkillet can be found at:

 |skilletdocs|